“Be Respectful” is a BAD RULE!

 Here are the 5 Guidelines for properly choosing our Rehearsal Guidelines:

 1. Both the teacher and all students must truly understand WHY classroom/rehearsal guidelines exist

 We have guidelines to create a safe learning environment for all students.
 The students must know this and we must choose our guidelines specifically related to safety and the classroom culture that is most conducive to effective rehearsing for all of our students.
 Before we explain each specific guideline to our students, we need to communicate the reason why we have guidelines in the first place.

-We need to explain that guidelines exist in order to provide a safe (emotionally and physically), comfortable, and positive learning environment.
+We need to explain that guidelines exist in order to provide a safe (emotionally and physically) and positive learning environment.
 Guidelines should have nothing to do with OUR teaching; they have everything to do with their learning.

 2. Limit the amount of rehearsal guidelines

 Every specific guideline needs to be ingrained in the minds of the students and locked into our brains as well.
 We need to post, teach, and constantly reinforce the guidelines as we begin each school year.
 With that said, too many guidelines makes it difficult for everyone to remember.
-The ideal number of guidelines is four to six in total.
+The ideal number of guidelines is five in total.